kedro-org/kedro/docs/source/tools_integration/ipython.md

 ```

-## Convert functions from Jupyter Notebooks into Kedro nodes
+## Convert functions from Jupyter notebooks into Kedro nodes

 Built into the Kedro Jupyter workflow is the ability to convert multiple functions defined in the Jupyter notebook(s) into Kedro nodes.
 You need a single CLI command.